robotics102/um-f25/project_0/3_calculator_op.md

 # Calculator Operation
 {: .no_toc }
-Project 0 Checkpoint
+Project 0 Activity
 {: .fs-6 .fw-300 }

 ## Instructions

-In this checkpoint you'll implement a program to collect two operands from the user and act on them with an operator supplied by the user.
+In this activity you'll implement a program to collect two operands from the user and act on them with an operator supplied by the user.
 Complete the following:

 - Write a program in ```src/5_calc_op.cpp``` so it performs the behavior specified below.